 Zoom does not give you a get-out clause

-One of the most high profile examples of poor redundancy handling is that of Uber, who earlier in May made the decision to lay off 3,500 employees.
+One of the most high profile examples of poor redundancy handling is that of Uber, who in May '20 made the decision to lay off 3,500 employees.
 The fact that Uber was having to make cuts is to some extent understandable given the current climate, but their decision to do this over Zoom, in a three minute call, with immediate effect is not so easy to swallow.
 This story was reported far and wide, and held up as an example of a business that has not treated its employees with respect and sensitivity.
 The long-term impact of this on business performance and reputation should not be underestimated.

 Interestingly, AirBnB, another poster-child of the sharing economy also found itself having to make redundancies, yet definitely took a more sensitive and constructive approach.
 The organisation had to downsize 25% of its workforce – that’s about 1,900 employees.
-The difference here was that the co-founder and CEO was transparent and honest about forthcoming job cuts, and gave every employee a clear and detailed roadmap of the severance pay and support they would be receiving.
+The difference here was that the co-founder and CEO was transparent and honest about forthcoming job cuts, and gave every employee a clear and detailed road map of the severance pay and support they would be receiving.
 This package included workshops, CV help and support with finding a new role.